 - Practice good food safety.
 Wash your hands often while preparing food.
 Use different knives and cutting boards for raw meat and raw vegetables.
 Be sure to cook all foods to their proper temperature and refrigerate leftovers right away.

 - Talk to your healthcare team before taking any vitamins or supplements.
 Some medications and cancer treatments may interact with vitamins and supplements.
-Choose food first as the main source for nutrients.
+Always choose food first as the main source for nutrients.

 - Drink alcohol in moderation, if at all.
 Alcohol may contribute to dehydration, can lower the abilities of your immune system, and provides no beneficial nutrients.